 It’s not that Nepali children aren’t curious; of course they are.
 We have created a school culture where asking questions — one of the most important things students can/should do in a classroom — is discouraged! 🙁 🙁

 My audience outside of Nepal of course were very very different, no different from the students I taught in the past, at international schools around the world: they asked all kinds of questions including why questions.

 As a matter of fact, “Why?” were the MOST asked variety of questions by my international students, not surprisingly!
 And, again not surprisingly, there were many why questions that I didn’t know the answer to, which I would encourage them to find on their own!

 That the Nepali children’s ability and tendency to ask why questions is beaten out of them — with some literally — before they hit puberty, I think, can have devastating consequences.

 Puberty is probably one of the most — if not THE most — physically, emotionally, intellectually and psychologically transformative and, in many ways, unsettling experience a child goes through.
-It posses a lot of challenges for a child.
+It posses a lot of challenges for a child, especially for girls.
 But all that could be a whole different blog post all together.

-Suffice it to say that undergoing dramatic physiological change, children going through the process have question after question after question, some very intriguing and possibly even troubling ones.
-Unfortunately, in the case of Nepali children with no one to pose them to.
+Suffice it to say that involving such dramatic changes, I am sure children going through puberty have question after question after question, some very intriguing and some possibly even troubling ones.
+I know I did when I was going through it.
+Unfortunately, in the case of most Nepali children with no one to pose them to.